How to create a Checkout extension Magento module

 Clone the template into your

-folder, using the standard Magento module folder namingVendorName/ModuleName
+app/codefolder, using the standard Magento module folder namingVendorName/ModuleName.For example:

 cd app/codegit clone https://github.com/BlueFinchCommerce/module-checkout-template.git MyCompany/MyModule -